The World's Best Places to Swim with Whales - Bluewater Dive Travel

 French Polynesia declared itself a Marine Mammal Sanctuary in 2002[1], making it a safe haven for humpback whales and many other big marine mammals, including sperm whales, northern bottlenose whales, and various types of dolphins.

 Swimming with whales in Mo'orea is a truly unique and bucket-list worthy experience, due to how easy (and amazing) the experience is.
-Picture yourself being picked up from your beachfront hotel and a 10-minute boat-ride later you are in the water, swimming with humpback whales!
+Picture yourself being picked up from your beachfront hotel, and a 10-minute boat ride later, you are in the water, swimming with humpback whales!
 Combine that with its warm crystal clear waters, tropical white sand beaches, and the year-round hot and humid weather, and you've got yourself a dream vacation spot

-Read about our trip report from Moorea here...
+Read about our 2022 trip to Moorea.

 swimming with whales